 Richard is a Lecturer in Biostatistics in the Centre for Biostatistics.
-He is a member of the MRC North West Hub for Trials Methodology Research, and a Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, King's College London.
+He is a Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, Psychology and Neuroscience, King's College London.

 He has previously held an MRC Early Career Centenary Award and an MRC Career Development Award in Biostatistics.

 Member of the International Biometric Society (IBS)

 Member of the International Society for Clinical Biostatistics